LiMinggang/bitswash/libtorrent/docs/manual-ref.rst

 2. The *sparse allocation*, sparse files are used, and pieces are downloaded directly to where they belong.
 This is the recommended (and default) mode.

-In previous versions of libtorrent, a 3rd mode was supported, *compact allocation*.
-Support for this is deprecated and will be removed in future versions of libtorrent.
-It's still described in here for completeness.

-The allocation mode is selected when a torrent is started.
-It is passed as an argument to `session::add_torrent()`__ or `session::async_add_torrent()`__.

-The decision to use full allocation or compact allocation typically depends on whether any files have priority 0 and if the filesystem supports sparse files.

 sparse allocation
 -----------------